The ultimate list of dietary supplements, vitamins, and minerals to have at home all year round

 • Green leafy vegetables.

-As we saw in the chapter dedicated to omega-3sThese must be supplied by the diet, since the body is unable to synthesize them on its own, and a deficiency is detrimental to health.
+As we saw in the chapter on omega-3sThese must be supplied by the diet, since the body is unable to synthesize them on its own, and a deficiency is detrimental to health.

 According to official recommendations, we should consume between 0.5 and 1g of omega-3 per day, and they should constitute between 1.3 and 1.9% of caloric intake.
 However, some scientists from the new school of nutrition recommend consuming 1 to 3 grams of marine omega-3 per dayThis is especially true for occasional sportsmen and women, or for those wishing to strengthen their organism in the face of a health problem.

-As far as I'm concerned, I usually opt for Solgar omega-3sbut also from Nutrimea.
+As far as I'm concerned, I alternate between omega-3s from Nutri&Co, those from Solgar but also from Nutrimea.
 Solgar's omega-3s provide 2.4g with two capsules, which is within the recommended range for optimal health.
-Last but not least, the best omega-3s on the market seem to be those from UNAEfor objective reasons linked to product quality, but I haven't yet had the chance to try them out.
+Last but not least, the best omega-3s on the market seem to be those from UNAE, for objective reasons related to product quality, but I haven't had the opportunity to try them yet.

-As a reminder, the magnesium participates in the proper functioning of the nervous system, helps reduce cortisol, regulates water balance, improves energy metabolism, and has anti-inflammatory properties. it is an absolutely central electrolyte for the body.
+As a reminder, the magnesium contributes to the proper functioning of the nervous system, helps reduce cortisol, regulates water balance, improves energy metabolism, and has anti-inflammatory properties.
+It is an absolutely essential electrolyte for the body..

 Like omega-3 and vitamin Dmost people are deficient in magnesium, for a host of reasons already mentioned in the chapter devoted to this mineral salt.

-Some doctors, nutritionists and health experts take magnesium supplements themselves, on a personal basis.
-For an adult weighing around 80kg, the daily requirement is around 480mg.
-Practitioners of the low-carb diet recommend supplementing with 400mg of magnesium per day, in addition to what is provided by the diet.
+Some doctors, nutritionists, and health experts take magnesium supplements themselves, on a personal basis.
+For an adult weighing around 80kg, the recommended daily intake is around 480mg (from food and supplements combined), and Practitioners of the low-carb diet recommend supplementing with 400mg of magnesium per day, in addition to what is provided by the diet.

 And speaking of nutrition, just like the other supplements mentioned here, the magnesium is also predominantly found in low-carb foods that I usually recommend on Blooness: dark chocolate 100%, mackerel, chia seeds, cooked spinach, avocado, Brazil nuts, cabbage, arugula, green vegetables...

-In a nutshell zinc is involved in the production of prostaglandins, which have an anti-inflammatory role, it stabilizes a number of hormones (thymulin, which is essential for growth, and insulin), and it has a significant immune action.
+In a nutshell zinc is involved in the production of prostaglandins, which have an anti-inflammatory effect, and stabilizes a number of hormones (thymulin, which is essential for growth, and insulin, for glucose storage), and has a significant effect on the immune system.

 Visit seleniumis also an essential trace element, helping to defend the body against free radicals by protecting cell membranes.
 It also plays a key hormonal role, helping to regulate thyroid hormones and spermatogenesis.
 In addition, it helps fight inflammation and even certain viral infections, notably by stimulating immunity.